s3dawyXD/trivia_app/README.md

-# Full Stack Trivia API Project
+# Trivia API Project
-This project is a game where users can test their knowledge answering trivia questions.
-The task for the project was to create an API and test suite for implementing the following functionality:

-1) Display questions - both all questions and by category.
-Questions should show the question, category and difficulty rating by default and can show/hide the answer.
-2) Delete questions.
-3) Add questions and require that they include question and answer text.
-4) Search for questions based on a text query string.
-5) Play the quiz game, randomizing either all questions or within a specific category.
+this app is a game website where you can test your knowlege and challenge your frinds, you also can :
+1. add question
+2. delete question
+3. play the game with random questions

 ## Getting Started

-### Installing Dependencies
+### Installation
-Developers using this project should already have Python3, pip, node, and npm installed.
+To run this project make sure Python3, pip, node, and npm are installed.

-#### Frontend Dependencies
+#### Frontend Installation

-This project uses NPM to manage software dependencies.
-NPM Relies on the package.json file located in the `frontend` directory of this repository.
-After cloning, open your terminal and run:
+this project use's Reactjs for frontend after clonning go to `/frontend` open your terminal and run:

 ```bash
 npm install
 ```

-#### Backend Dependencies
+#### Backend Installation

-Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+we used python Flask micro framework for the backend , go to `/backend` and run:

 ```bash
 pip install -r requirements.txt
 ```

-## Running the Frontend in Dev Mode
+## Starting the project

 The frontend app was built using create-react-app.
 In order to run the app in development mode use ```npm start```.
 You can change the script in the ```package.json``` file.